 - Fun with Acronyms: Look back at the top of the page.

-- Game of the Year Edition: The game received one May 2016 containing all Downloadable Content alongside a bonus DLC containing the Pagani Huayra BC and the Pagani Zonda Revolucion.
+- Game of the Year Edition: The first game received one May 2016 containing all Downloadable Content alongside a bonus DLC containing the Pagani Huayra BC and the Pagani Zonda Revolucion.
 Said DLC was also available for the owners of the base game.

 - Gameplay Automation: The rest of a session can be simulated after meeting certain requirements in the career mode or at anytime during a quick-race.
 The game also drives the car for you when entering/exiting the pit lane.

-- Lawyer-Friendly Cameo: 4 of the Open-Wheel class vehicles are named Formula A (based on the 2013-spec Formula 1 race car), Formula B (based on the 2011-spec GP2 vehicle), Formula C (based on the 2011-spec GP3 car), and Formula Rookie (based on the 2013-spec Formula Ford car).
+- 4 of the Open-Wheel class vehicles are named Formula A (based on the 2013-spec Formula 1 race car), Formula B (based on the 2011-spec GP2 vehicle), Formula C (based on the 2011-spec GP3 car), and Formula Rookie (based on the 2013-spec Formula Ford car).

-- Marathon Level: The game makes races incredibly long to even start with long practice and qualification sessions depending on what you set it to.
+- Marathon Level: The first and second games makes races incredibly long to even start with long practice and qualification sessions depending on what you set it to.
 An average Career race at 100% time progression can take half-an-hour just for practice (then again that extra time can really help set up your car and pit strategy), a quarter hour for qualification and the main race being anywhere between ten and fifteen laps.
 Then you get to some of the specific endurance events such as the 3-Hour McLaren F1 Challenge that, even at 16% time progression or below, will still take half-an-hour.
 Then there's Endurance races that take up to twelve hours and then finally the 24 Hours of Le Mans that takes this trope Up to Eleven that puts you in a race for, well, twenty four hours.

 - Mythology Gag: The Japan-only Perfect Edition comes with a DLC containing liveries based on Ridge Racer.
 Take note, this game was published by what was once Namco.

 - Nintendo Hard: The go-karts, particularly if you are using a controller or keyboard.
-To understand, in real life, they have the acceleration of a corvette, the turning radius of a shopping cart, and the braking on an indy car.
+To understand, in real life, they have the acceleration of a Corvette, the turning radius of a shopping cart, and the braking on an IndyCar.
 With a steering ration of 4:1-8:1 (that is 4 degrees of steering wheel turn to turn the wheels 1 degree) they are easy to cut the tires and cut in too fast.
 In real life the lack of power-steering makes up for this.
 Which obviously you don't have.
 There is a reason karts are popular for training wannabe racers in real life.
 If you can be successful with a shifter-kart, you can race almost anything.
-The Stockcars could also said to be hard on the rougher courses without TCS/ABS, thanks to their solid rear axle.
+The Stock car could also said to be hard on the rougher courses without TCS/ABS, thanks to their solid rear axle.

 - The McLaren P1 is different in that it's part of the car's hybrid design, the engine and braking is storing energy to the batteries for the motors that the car uses to boost acceleration, particularly where the engine might be behind such as turbo lag and gearshifts.
 This also pertains to the Porsche 918 Spyder and Ferrari LaFerrari hybrids added in the sequel.
 The biggest disadvantage is that the batteries drain faster than they can recharge, leaving you handicapped for the rest of the race once the electric motors run out of power.